fcpmagalhaes/eyemobile_challenge/README.md

 npm start
 ```

 It will run the app in the development mode.
 Open [http://localhost:3333](http://localhost:33333) to view it in the browser.
 The page will reload if you make edits.
 You will also see any lint errors in the console.

+Using some API Testing Tools as Postman or Insomnia, its possible access the end-points.
+There you can create a user, init a session, and according with your user type, create transactions or manage the application.

+With this file 👉 "Desafio Eyemobile API.postman_collection.json" you can load all our collection quickly.
+After create a session, copy you token auth to the global variable token.
+It will allow you play with us 🎢

 ### 🖥 Client Instalation